bigladder/btwxt/README.md

 A RegularGridInterpolator object can then be queried repeatedly for interpolated values that fall inside its grid points, or extrapolated values beyond the grid points (up to a limit defined by the user).

 Btwxt supports linear and cubic spline (Catmull-Rom) interpolation methods.
+Both linear and cubic splines maintain continuity of values; cubic splines also maintain continuty of the first derivatives.
 Different methods can be specified for each axis.
 The API also allows specification of preferred extrapolation methods (constant or linear)--again independently for each axis--and extrapolation limits.